Zarg410/team-builder/README.md

-!!!
-NOTE: Delete all parts of this file surrounded by three exclamation marks (including the exclamation marks themselves) and replace them with the appropriate content -- they are only instructions and shouldn't be in your report!!!

-# !!!Project Name!!!
+# Team Builder

 !!!Brief introduction to the project and the problem it is intended to solve!!!
+Team Builder is a multi-platform sofware designed to streamline the process of creating teams.

 ## UX Team Members

-* **[Person A](!!!URL to Person A's published portfolio!!!)** - !!!List of Person A's primary contributions!!!
+* **[Nicholas Shaddox](https://usabilityengineering.github.io/ux-portfolio-TheRealKrawll/)** - !!!List of Person B's primary contributions!!!
-* **[Person B](!!!URL to Person B's published portfolio!!!)** - !!!List of Person B's primary contributions!!!
+* **[Zane Gabor](https://github.com/UsabilityEngineering/ux-portfolio-Zarg410)** - !!!List of Person C's primary contributions!!!
-* **[Person C](!!!URL to Person C's published portfolio!!!)** - !!!List of Person C's primary contributions!!!
+* **[Fabian Garcia](https://usabilityengineering.github.io/ux-portfolio-fabiang8/)** - !!!List of Person A's primary contributions!!!

 # User-Centered Design Artifacts